fmager/real-time/m2_concurrency/s0_data_parallelism.md

 </figure>

 As you can see, once again, with a limited amount of work, parallelism isn't necessarily the answer to everything.
+Emitting a new list of elements also requires allocation of more data, which rarely helps multithreaded performance.

 Next up, I will run a small program to perform convolution.
 We generate a data vector of random floats.
 Then we have a number of filters of different sizes, to show the effect of a greater sized filter.
 To convolve, with a filter of size N, for this example let's say N = 3, for the first output element, we take data element 0, multiply it by filter element 0 and add it to a sum.
 Then data element 1 times filter element 1, add it to the sum.
 Data element 2 multiplied by filter element 2.
 Add it to the sum and then emit/store the output element.
+Then we move on and do the same for data element 1 times filter element 0 plus data element 2 times filter element 1 and so on.
 In Rust, it can look like this -

 ```rust